 President George W. Bush issued several controversial executive orders surrounding the gathering of intelligence in the war on terror.
 Arguably the most controversial was a secret executive order he signed in 2002, authorizing the National Security Agency (NSA) to eavesdrop without a warrant on phone calls made by U.S. citizens and others living in the United States.

 On his very first day in office, President Obama signed three executive orders to draw a clear distinction between the policies of his administration and his predecessor's.
 One of the orders essentially banned the use of "enhanced" interrogation techniques like waterboarding and instructed the CIA and the armed forces to strictly follow the interrogation procedures outlined in the Army field manual [source: CNN].
-The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year.
-Naysayers who called the order unrealistic were eventually proven correct: The president issued another executive order two years later allowing for the continued detention of suspected terrorists at Guantanamo, with or without a formal charge [source: Farley].
-The third created a task force designed to review detention policies and procedures [source: CNN].
+The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year, which ultimately failed to happen.

 President Trump signed 55 executive orders in his first year in office — more than any president since Lyndon Johnson — including directives for building his promised 2,000-mile (3,218-kilometer) wall along the border with Mexico and attempts to dismantle the Affordable Care Act.
 Ironically, Trump had previously criticized Obama for signing executive orders, seeing them as an end-run around Congress [source: Cellizza and Petulla].
 By the end of his four-year term, Trump had issued 220 executive orders; Obama issued 276 over eight years of office [source: Federal Register].